WhitakerLab/WhitakerLabProjectManagement/weekly-updates/Yini-He/Weekly-Meetings.md

 #### Who did you help this week?

 * Donation for The Wuhan coronavirus
+  * KW: I'm so sorry for how damaging and disruptive this virus outbreak is for the people of Wuhan.
 * discussion with AJ's project
-* I hepled YJL to follow her research about the effects of Chinese acupuncture and I helped her to check her image quality of fMRI and DTI
+* I helped YJL to follow her research about the effects of Chinese acupuncture and I helped her to check her image quality of fMRI and DTI
 * I summarized some fMRI analysis videos and my reading notes to YYL

 #### Who helped you this week?